dtcarls/fantasy_football_chat_bot/README.md

 You're done!
 You now have a fully featured GroupMe/Slack/Discord chat bot for ESPN leagues!
 If you have an INIT_MSG you will see it exclaimed in your GroupMe, Discord, or Slack chat room.

 Unfortunately to do auto deploys of the latest version you need admin access to the repository on git.
 You can check for updates on the github page (https://github.com/dtcarls/ff_bot/commits/master) and click the deploy button again; however, this will deploy a new instance and the variables will need to be edited again.

+### User and Emote IDs

+If you're using Discord and would like to go to the effort, you can provide lists of your Discord user and emote IDs in the Environment Variables.

+- USERS: List of Discord user IDs, comma separated, in the format of \<@[-ID 1 HERE-]\>,\<@[-ID 2 HERE-]\>,etc.
+- EMOTES: List of Discord emote IDs, comma separated, in the format of \<:[-Emote shortcut-]:[-Emote ID-]\>,\<:[-Emote shortcut-]:[-Emote ID-]\>,etc.

+Replace the [ ] and the content within with the IDs.

+To get IDs, first enable Developer Mode in Discord's Advanced settings.

+For Users, just right click the user in the server list and select "Copy ID".

+Emotes MUST be from the server-specific list.
+To get the ID, say '\:[-Emote shortcut-]:' in any text channel and copy the text that appears.

 #### Private Leagues